 Lower Stress

-According to the CDC15, our blood pressure is higher when we sleep, and with sleep problems, it tends to stay high for a longer period after waking up.
+According to the Mayo Clinic15, sleep deprivation can raise your blood pressure and even worsen your levels if it’s already high.
 So if companies want stressed and unhealthy employees, prioritizing deadlines over rest is the way to do it.

 Better Performance